Lorem ipsum dolor sit amet

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Hic id iste laborum molestias necessitatibus non pariatur quae quidem!

-Creating a Slider in WordPress using Vegas Slider
+How to Create a Slider in WordPress with the Vegas Slideshow

 Considering that sliders and slider plugins (usually bundled with purchased themes) are quite slow and cumbersome to use, it’s often preferable in many cases to build your own slider to avoid headaches for both you and your clients.